buyyakhoo/tech-blog-site/README.md

 # tech-blog-site
-This is my first Github page repository.
+Hi, it's me.
+This is my site about tech and repository.

+please go to this link: buyyakhoo.github.io/tech-blog-site